 Those who suffer this condition quickly experience various unpleasant reactions after drinking even small amounts of alcohol.
-In addition to flushing, these symptoms can include rapid breathing, itching, strange sensations in the ears, and other symptoms.
+In addition to flushing, these symptoms can include rapid breathing, itching, strange sensations in the ears, and others.

-The Oriental flushing reflex doesn’t cause suffers to develop a strong craving or to want to drink more.
+The Oriental flushing reflex doesn’t cause suffers to develop a strong craving for alcohol.
 The only way to prevent its very unpleasant symptoms is to abstain from alcohol.

-That’s because suffers are “allergic” to alcohol and allergies don’t cause cravings.
+That’s because suffers are “allergic” to alcohol.
+Allergies don’t cause cravings.
 People sometimes cite the Oriental flushing reflex as a reason for the low rate of alcoholism among Asians.

 An allergy to alcohol wouldn’t cause cravings for alcohol.
 It would cause a desire to avoid it.

 Every human produces alcohol naturally within their bodies 24/7.
-Yet they don’t experiencing any strongcravings and loss of control.
-How does the theory that alcoholism is an allergy explain this fact?
+Yet they don’t experiencing any strong cravings and loss of control.
+How does the theory that alcoholism is an allergy explain this?

 Allergies to Substances often in Alcoholic Beverages

-Some people do have allergies to substances frequently found in beer, wine, or spirits.
+Some people do have allergies to substances frequently found in beer, wine, or spirits (liquor).

 Potential allergens often found in various alcoholic beverages include yeast, wheat, barley, rye, and gluten.
 Others are hops, sulfites, sulfates, and histamines.